 These are selected digital collections in which you might find primary sources.
 Be advised that almost every state has a digital collections site and so do many universities.

-National Archives: Teacher Resources
+National Archives: Educator Resources

 American Memory (Library of Congress)

 |The New York Public Library Digital Collections

 A living database with new materials added every day, featuring prints,

 An open archive of millions of digital materials from libraries around the world.